kingsley-igbede/Project-3/README.md

 3. Create Routes
 4. Create Models

-Create MongoDB Database - For this we will make use of mLab
+Created MongoDB Database - For this we will make use of mLab

+Testing Backend Code with Frontend using RESTful API - Postman

+### Step 2

+Frontend Configuration